clearhaus/gateway-api-docs/source/index.md

 ##### Method: `applepay`

-Apple Pay requires data of the payment token to be decrypted.
-For this, the merchant's private key is needed to derive a symmetric key which is then used to decrypt the PAN, expiry etc.
+Apple Pay requires the payment details (PAN, expiry, etc.) of the payment token to be decrypted.
+For this, the merchant's private key is needed to derive a symmetric key which is then used for decryption.

-You can either
+You can either send us

-* send us the private key and the merchant id (either directly or indirectly by sending the merchant's certificate), then we will derive the symmetric key and decrypt the payment details; or
+* the private key and the merchant ID (either directly in `applepay[merchant_id]` or indirectly by sending us the merchant's certificate in `applepay[certificate]`) or
+* the symmetric key.

-* derive the symmetric key from the payment token's ephemeral public key together with the merchant's private key and merchant id/certificate.
+For the former option we derive the symmetric key and decrypt the payment details.
+For the latter option you need to derive the symmetric key, which is done using the payment token's ephemeral public key, the merchant's private key and the merchant ID.

 <p class="alert alert-info">
   <b>Notice:</b> An authorization made with <code>applepay</code> is